“Let the employees bring forward suggestions on how to improve employee morale”

 Heavy metal industry vs. feelings

 “It’s a bit frilly; you wouldn’t expect something like this from a business like ours.
 We sit at the bottom of the supply chain, handling heavy, dirty lumps of metals.
-You would more think this would go into a smart office with design engineer, It could easily raise the questions “why are we doing this?
+You would more think this would go into a smart office with design engineers.
+It could easily raise the questions “why are we doing this?
 What’s the catch?”, says the Operations Director.

 “At work, you’re supposed to keep your head down”